BarcaLS/autosledz/README.md

 ## What is it for?
 > It's backend mechanics (REST API) allowing you to deal with Traccar's API.
 > Traccar API is available at https://www.traccar.org/api-reference/
+> Main purpose is to allow your employees to have only limited access to Traccar,
+> without logging to Traccar itself.

 ## Requirements
 You need: